nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 - DP >= 10

-Important: some of the *S.cerevisiae* isolates were made available via custom website; these strains are listed in *additionalstrains.txt* and the data stored in *additionalstrains.gvcf.gz* and *additionalstrains.bcf.gz*
+NOTE: some of the *S.cerevisiae* isolates were made available via custom website; these strains are listed in *sceradditionalstrains.txt* and genomic data stored in *sceradditionalstrains* files;

-Along with the gVCFs/BCFs files we provide a table (*perstraingenotypedpos.txt*) in which we report the number (and the percentage) of positions genotyped for each strain, compared to S288C reference genome length.
+NOTE: some of the *S.cerevisiae* isolates were low coverage (DP filtering was not applied); these strains are listed in *scerlowcoveragestrains.txt* and genomic data stored in *scerlowcoveragestrains* files.

-This last table should be used to run a first filtering of the data.
+Along with the gVCFs/BCFs files we provide the table *perstraingenotypedpos.txt* that contains the number of positions genotyped for each strain.

 ## :wrench: HOWTO